dataquestio/project-walkthroughs/house_prices/README.md

 ## Data

 You'll need to download a few csv files to run this project.
-These files are included in this repo, but you may want newer versions:
+These files are included in this repo.
+You can also download them all [here](https://drive.google.com/uc?export=download&id=1HlHw_JyRckfPOlwwxUHS-sdDqfZQ732p).

+If you want to get newer versions:

 * Federal reserve data
     * [CPI dataset](https://fred.stlouisfed.org/series/CPIAUCSL) - CPIAUCSL.csv